digital-societies-institute/digital-societies-institute/contact.md

 &nbsp;

-At the Digital City Institute, we are dedicated to exploring and advancing the concept of the "Digital City", and we are always looking for new and innovative ideas.
+At the Digital Societies Institute, we are dedicated to exploring and advancing the concept of the "Digital City", and we are always looking for new and innovative ideas.

 If you have a passion for technology and its potential to improve our communities, we encourage you to contact us.